phaustin/quantecon-example/book/docs/pandas.md

 ```

 At the moment the data frame is ordered alphabetically on the
-countries---let\'s change it to GDP per capita
+countries---let's change it to GDP per capita

 ```{code-cell} ipython3
 df = df.sort_values(by='GDP percap', ascending=False)